 Hey Girl, Hey!

 The end of the year is quickly approaching and many already have their New Years Resolutions locked, loaded and ready for January, while others may still pondering on how this "New Year, New Me" thing is going to actually play out for them.
 Either way.... let's not forget some key financial resolutions we should all be making and keeping for the upcoming year.

 1. Create and Stick to a Budget!

-I’m sure many of us have big plans for 2017, but there’s nothing better than having a solid financial plan, girlfriend.
+I’m sure many of us have big plans for the new year, but there’s nothing better than having a solid financial plan, girlfriend.

 Like perhaps you’re planning to move out on your own this year to finally gain your freedom and independence, or maybe you’ve made up in your mind that you just want to be a better money manager for you and your future.
 Or maybe... just maybe, you want to have a backup plan just in case that relationship you’re in right now, doesn’t work out... (hey, let’s just be honest!).